 History

 King Edward started construction of The Abbey 1065.
 He died shortly afterwards and was buried inside the church.
-When William the Conqueror came back to London after the Battle of Hastings, he chose to be crowned in the church, 25 Sept 1066.
+When William the Conqueror came back to London after the Battle of Hastings, he chose to be crowned in the church, on Dec 25, 1066.
 After this, the Church has always been used in coronations.
 In 1245 King Henry III decided to enlargen "The Abbey" - this was the start of the French Gothic appearance.
 Different parts of the church has been enlargen over the centuries.

 It was King Henry III's death in 1272 that started the tradition of royal funerals in Westminster Abbey.